 The joy of Mt Glorious starts about 30km before you get there.
 The tree covered windy road sets the scene for a truely special day.
 Upon arriving at the carpark, the steepest hill you will climb all day is from the carpark to the toilets.
 There is plenty of space for a picnic or BBQ, or even to throw a ball around.

 The Rainforest circuit, Cypress Grove circuit and Greene’s Falls track are all accessed from the same starting point at the end of Maiala carpark.
 The first 700m of the Rainforest circuit is pram and wheelchair friendly – although use discretion after heavy rain.
 Mt Glorious is usually 5 degrees cooler than Brisbane, so in summer it is a welcome reprieve from the heat, but in winter it can be unexpectedly chilly – so come prepared.

 After completing just short of half the Rainforest track, Greene’s Falls track and Cypruss Grove circuit branch off.
 After a further hundred metres or so Cypruss Grove circuit branches off from the track to Greene’s Falls.
 This circuit is about 400m and is worth a look to experience a different type of forest.

 The bushwalk to the top of Greene’s Falls is something special.
-Many boardwalks make it a very easy walk.
+Multiple boardwalks make it a very easy walk.
 The track is well maintained and fallen trees, instead of being a problem, have been turned into a feature.